Hall, Russell & Company: History

+Notable ships built

 The most widely known ship built by Hall Russell was MV Sir William Hardy.
 Launched in 1955, she was the first diesel-electric all-refrigerated trawler built in the UK.
 Refurbished by Greenpeace, she was renamed on 29 April 1978 the Rainbow Warrior.
 She was bombed by French agents in New Zealand 10 July 1985.
 Her masts currently stand outside the Dargaville Museum in the upper North Island, New Zealand.

 They were builder of Island-class OPV.
 The class is still in active service with Bangladesh Navy.
 MY Steve Irwin was the flagship of the Sea Shepherd Conservation Society, and was used in their direct action campaigns against whaling and against illegal fisheries activities.

 They were also builder of Castle-class OPV.
 The ships of the class are now in active service with Bangladesh Navy.
 These are now reclassified as corvettes by the Bangladesh Navy.